A Stellar Guide: Strong Brand Identity For Fintechs (With Case Studies)

 SoFi's Customer Persona:

-• Description US millennial struggling with student debt, who need a simple financial solution that helps achieve comprehensive financial strength; enabling him to pursue his ambitions of running a triathlon.
+- Description: US millennial struggling with student debt, who needs a simple financial solution that helps achieve comprehensive financial strength; enabling him to pursue his ambitions of running a triathlon.

 Furthermore, SoFi studied their main competitors aswell.
 All of this accumulated research of market segmentation and competitor analysis resulted in SoFi introducing: